Balance Sheet Formats

 A balance sheet represents a snapshot of an organization’s assets, liabilities, and shareholders’ equity at any particular point of time.
 An income statement talks about the company’s revenue and expenses during a specific period.

-What is the new format of a balance sheet nowadays?
+What is the new format of a vertical balance sheet nowadays?

 What are the essential terms used in a balance sheet?